flyingf15h/desktop-blahaj/README.md

 Blahaj deskptop pet that swims around on screen (mildly scuffed)

-pets = happy
+idle, swim right, swim left, thinking about plants, music, candy, or fish, or sleeping

-gifs 210x118
+click and drag with mouse to move pet

-everything is literally in one python file
+gifs 210x118, screen 1520, 800